 Unfortunately, I was never given the opportunity.
 I had to scratch, claw, and fend with the best of them to achieve financial security.
 I knew nobody was going to watch my back, so I had to watch my own.
-I didn’t even trust the government with its Social Security promises so I saved like a mad man every year since college.
+Sadly, I didn’t even trust the government with its Social Security promises so I saved like a mad man every year since college.

 If I was part of a labor union, I might still be happily working at my day job while working on my online endeavors at night.
 But, I’m happy now being free, so what’s the difference?